-If you want to get the most affordable life insurance, there are several things you can do to minimize costs.
-I have six tips to help you find cheap life insurance, which I’ll be sharing with you in this article.
+If you want to get the most affordable life insurance, there are several things you can do to minimize the cost.
+We have six tips to help you find cheap life insurance, which I’ll be sharing with you in this article.

-It’s true there are factors you have less control over when it comes to the cost of life insurance, but there’s a lot within your control too.
+It’s true there are factors you have less control over when it comes to the cost of life insurance — such as your age — but there’s a lot within your control, too.

-Here are the 2 basic starting points for getting cheap life insurance:
+Here are the two most basic keys to getting cheap life insurance:

 - Target a term life insurance policy.